 The consumer matters, being responsible for more than 60% of GDP in the UK and over 70% in the US.
 How the economy performs is, therefore, highly contingent on the strength of domestic consumption.
 In the UK specifically, with the full impact of October's spending cuts (and job losses) still to come combined with January's increase in VAT, risks seem heavily weighted towards the downside.
-The indicators are negative, with retail sales growth currently slowing (according to the ONS), and the Nationwide's consumer confidence index at 53 for October, its lowest in 18 months and down from a recent peak of 120 in February.
+The indicators are negative, with retail sales growth currently slowing (according to the ONS), and Nationwide's consumer confidence index at 45 for November, falling for the third consecutive month and down from a recent peak of 120 in February 2010.